Long-Short Transformer: Efficient Transformers for Language and Vision: Long-Short Transformer

 \subsection{Short-term Attention via Segment-wise Sliding Window}

-We use the simple yet effective sliding window attention to capture fine-grained local correlations.
-In other words, each query attends to nearby tokens within a fixed-size neighborhood.
+We use the simple yet effective sliding window attention to capture fine-grained local correlations, where each query attends to nearby tokens within a fixed-size neighborhood.
 Similar techniques have also been adopted in~\citep{beltagy2020longformer,zaheer2020big, zhang2021visionlongformer}.
 Specifically, we divide the input sequence into disjoint segments with length $w$ for efficiency reason.
-All tokens within a segment attend to all tokens within its home segment, as well as $w/2$ consecutive tokens on the left and right side of its home segment,\footnote{We use zero padding for the first and last segment.} resulting in an attention span over a total of $2w$ key-value pairs.
+All tokens within a segment attend to all tokens within its home segment, as well as $w/2$ consecutive tokens on the left and right side of its home segment (zero-padding when necessary), resulting in an attention span over a total of $2w$ key-value pairs.
 See Figure~\ref{fig:window_attention} in Appendix for an illustration.
 For each query $Q_t$ at the position $t$ within the $i$-th head, we denote the $2w$ key-value pairs within its window as $\tilde{K}_{t},\tilde{V}_t \in \sR^{2w\times d}$.
 For implementation with PyTorch, this segment-wise sliding window attention is faster than the per-token sliding window attention where each token attends to itself and $w$ tokens to its left and right, and its memory consumption scales linearly {with sequence length}; see~\citep{beltagy2020longformer} and our Figure~\ref{fig:mem_time} for more details.

 The sliding window attention can be augmented to capture long-range correlations in part, by introducing different dilations to different heads of sliding window attention~\citep{beltagy2020longformer}.
 However, the dilation configurations for different heads need further tuning and an efficient implementation of multi-head attention with different dilations is non-trivial.
 A more efficient alternative is to augment sliding window attention with random sparse attention~\citep{zaheer2020big}, but this does not guarantee that the long-range correlations are captured in each layer as in full attention.
 In the following section, we propose our long-range attention to address this issue.